volovikariel/MoodleNotifier/README.md

 # IMPORTANT
 I'm back working on the project, rewriting it now that I have a bit more experience writing code and figuring out the architecture.
 Hopefully less 💩 now.

-To run the updated code, follow the instructions on the `v2` branch.
+## To run the updated more reliable and 95% faster code, follow the instructions on the `v2` branch.

 # :stopwatch:	 moodle-notifier :stopwatch:
 ###### :construction:		Currently in Alpha :construction: